Messerschmitt Me 262: Surviving aircraft

 Australian War Memorial, Canberra, Australia.
 Built at Regensburg in March 1945, same batch from which the Deutsches Museum White 3 was built.
 Flown by Fahnenjunker Oberfeldwebel Fröhlich and surrendered at Fassberg.
-It remains the only Me 262 left in existence wearing original (albeit worn, as seen in the picture) colours.
-Its markings show both the Unit signatures along with the Air Ministry colours applied at Farnborough, where it was allocated reference Air Min 81.
+It is the only Me 262 left in original colours.
+Its markings show both the unit signatures along with the Air Ministry colours applied at RAE Farnborough, where it was allocated reference Air Min 81.
 Restoration was completed in 1985 and the aircraft was put up on display.
-The Australian War Memorial's website states that the aircraft "is the only Me 262 bomber variant to survive, and is the only remaining Me 262 wearing its original paint".